Phenomenology of Holography via Quantum Coherence on Causal Horizons: Design Principles and Interferometer Geometry

+If each causal diamond layer has Planckian ``thickness'' along the world line, and has an independent Planck scale fluctuation that is coherent along its surface, how do we design a geometric configuration that maximizes the accumulation of these fluctuations?
+In Banks-Zurek\,\cite{Banks_2021}, the authors adopt a model of nested causal diamonds, starting from the origin and growing along the world line by a Planck time for each successive layer until it reaches the system size of the interferometer.
+But we do not actually measure all of those different-sized layers.
+A single-shot measurement of the largest diamond delimiting the measurement would presumably contain all of the accumulated uncertainty, but what is the diamond fluctuating relative to?
+In a theory without a background, a single-shot measurement simply defines what the space-time is.
+In any case, we cannot make such a single-shot measurement of sufficient sensitivity.
 Of course, an interferometer also only measures differential fluctuations over time, not absolute lengths one can compare against an expected value.
 Any given measurement just establishes a nominal value of measured phase, and each successive measurement gives a relative phase compared to the earlier measurement.
 Each photon entering the interferometer traces the surface of an equally sized causal diamond delimiting the measurement, at different times.
 If the time offset $\tau$ is smaller than the total duration $2L/c$, the causal diamonds partially overlap.
-The overlapping volume of space-time must be consistent between the two measurements, and the non-overlapping interval can potentially contribute to differential fluctuations if coupled to the right observable (boundaries offset by $n$ Planckian layers have differential uncertainty that scales as $\sqrt{n}$\,).
+The overlapping volume of space-time must be consistent between the two measurements, and the non-overlapping interval can potentially contribute to differential fluctuations if coupled to the right observable (boundaries offset by $N$ Planckian layers have differential uncertainty that scales as $\sqrt{N}$\,).
 If $\tau$ is larger than $2L/c$, the two measurements are causally disconnected and independent.
 This means that for maximum quantum indeterminacy, or noise power, we want each measurement to pass through as many Planckian layers of causal surfaces as possible, and for maximum statistical power, we want the total integration time to contain as many independent samples of duration $2L/c$ as possible.

-All of these are general statements about the quantum geometric information.
-Is the space-time fluctuation actually measurable in a device, however?
-Does the uncertainty actually couple to an experimental observable?